Kilde wins Kitzbuehel for 5th downhill victory of season - WHIZ News

-KITZBUEHEL, Austria (AP) — Aleksander Aamodt Kilde won the second men’s World Cup downhill on the Streif course Saturday, a day after the Norwegian narrowly avoided a high-speed crash on the challenging slope.
+KITZBUEHEL, Austria (AP) — Aleksander Aamodt Kilde turned around his Kitzbuehel weekend Saturday, winning the second men’s World Cup downhill on the demanding Streif course after overcoming two eventful days in the posh Austrian ski resort.

+The Norwegian fractured a bone in his right hand during Thursday’s training, then needed an acrobatic recovery in the race the next day to escape a fall near the end of his run, which he called “scary.”

+“I’m super, super proud of what I did,” Kilde said.
+“We had to dig deep today to get it going.
+I was really happy with my run today.”

 The victory made Kilde the first male skier to win five downhills in a single season since Austrian standout Stephan Eberharter won seven times in the 2001-02 campaign.